-THETIS is the new information system that supports the new Port State Control inspection regime (NIR).
-This information system is crucial for the implementation of the new regime, which is laid down in the new Directive 2009/16/EC on Port State Control.
-The system serves both the EU Community and the wider region of the Paris Memorandum of Understanding on PSC (Paris MOU) which includes Canada, Croatia, Iceland, Norway and the Russian Federation.
+The system serves both the EU Community and the wider region of the Paris Memorandum of Understanding on PSC (Paris MOU) which includes Canada, Iceland, Norway and the Russian Federation.

-The working name for the system is THETIS - and, fittingly, was a goddess of the sea.
+The working name for the system is THETIS - who, fittingly, was a goddess of the sea in mythology.

-To facilitate planning of inspections, the new system is linked to the Community's SafeSeaNet (SSN) system.
-SSN provide information on ships in, or expected at, all ports of the Member States.
-THETIS indicates which ships have priority for inspection and allow the results of inspections to be recorded.
+To facilitate planning of inspections, the new system is linked to the Community's SafeSeaNet system.
+SafeSeaNet provides information on ships in, or expected at, all ports of the Member States.
+THETIS indicates which ships have priority for inspection and allows the results of inspections to be recorded.
 Via THETIS these reports are made available to all port State control authorities in the Community and the Paris MOU.

-The Agency had the responsibility for the project management, financing and the development of the system.
-The development began in November 2008, in close cooperation with Member States and the European Commission and the system, together with the SSN-THETIS interface, was ready for use end November 2010.
+The Agency had provided project management, financing and the development of the system.
+The development began in November 2008, in close cooperation with Member States and the European Commission and the system, together with the SafeSeaNet-THETIS interface, was ready for use end November 2010.
 The system was fully operational, ready for the implementation of the new inspection regime on 1 January 2011.
 Comprehensive training for Paris MOU users had been delivered in advance.

 Development of the 'New Information System' (THETIS) database.

 Cooperation with Paris MoU and Member States to supervise, verify and validate the development of the system.

 Training to Member States of the Paris MoU.